We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 Wrist and hand injuries in cycling can include sprains, strains, dislocations, and fractures.

 These injuries can occur from a fall, from gripping the handlebars too tightly, or improper positioning, leading to pain, swelling, and reduced mobility.
-Treatment may involve immobilization, pain management, and physical therapy, depending on the severity of the injury.

 Knee Pain (overuse)